-The surrounding lands consist of mixed rural lands with forested lands and cultivated agricultural fields, with scattered residential lots.
+The surrounding lands consist of mixed rural lands with scattered rural residential and aggregate deposits.
 The development does not constitute strip development.
-The severed and retained lots would remain compatible with surrounding land uses and do not appear to present any adverse environmental impacts.
+The severed and retained lots would remain compatible with surrounding land uses and generally do not appear to present any adverse environmental impacts.